Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Getting there: Metro Liceu (L3) or Catalunya (Rambla Exit – L3)

-If you are in Las Ramblas, you shouldn’t miss a visit to the Mercat de la Boqueria.
-This market is one of the oldest and definitely the most visited in the city.
-Here you will find everything from fresh meat, seafood, fish, all kinds of candies to fresh fruit, tapas, and delicious dishes.
-I never leave this market without a delicious juice of fresh fruit.
+If you are in Las Ramblas, you shouldn’t miss visiting the Mercat de la Boqueria – if you are looking for a snack or not.
+This market is one of the best and oldest and definitely the most visited in the city.

 Plaça Reial